area0feffect/Intelligent-Objects-Workshop/README.md

 #Build Guide
 * Connected devices involve a lot of moving pieces and can get pretty complex.
 Micro-controllers, power, coding, servers, servos and more.
 We will focus on understanding the concepts behind interactivity, electronics, basic networking and messaging.

-*We'll be building out a simple network of nodes and establishing a custom messaging protocol between them.
+* We'll be building out a simple network of nodes and establishing a custom messaging protocol between them.

 <br/>

 ##Hardware
  * Buttons, represents human input.
 Overrides.
 Lets say you have an intelligent system, but it's malfunctioning.
 The human element is always there.
- * Photocell, represents sensing, environmental input.
+ * Analog Sensors, represents sensing, environmental input.
 Uncontrollable; we must design our system in a way to account for variability.
- * Network & Protocol, communication between the nodes.
-Humans are also a node.
+ * Network & Protocol, communication between nodes on a network.
+Humans are also cosidered a node.
- * The language we choose.
-What protocol can humans and machines both understand.
+ * The languages we choose.
+What protocols can humans and machines both understand?
-	- Moorse Code
-	- Light

 <br/>